 Can I have my out-of-state protective order changed, extended, or canceled in Maryland?

-No. Only the state that issued your protection order can change, extend, or cancel the order.
-You cannot have this done by a court in Maryland.
+Generally, only the state that issued your protection order can change, extend, or cancel the order.
+You likely cannot have this done by a court in Maryland.

 To have your order changed, extended, or canceled, you will have to file a motion or petition in the court where the order was issued.
-You may be able to request that you attend the court hearing by telephone (if that is an option) rather than in person, so that you do not need to return to the state where the abuser is living.
+You may be able to request that you attend the court hearing by telephone or electronic means rather than in person, so that you do not need to return to the state where the abuser is living.
 To find out more information about how to modify a restraining order, see the Restraining Orders section for the state where your order was issued.

 If your order does expire while you are living in Maryland, you may possibly be able to get a new one issued in Maryland but this may be difficult to do if no new incidents of abuse have occurred in Maryland.
 To find out more information on how to get a protective order in Maryland, visit our MD Domestic Violence Protective Orders page.